stefanoborini/book-modelviewcontroller/source/01_from_smartui_to_traditional_mvc/02_document_view.rst

        def value(self):
            return self._value

-while the setter modifies the internal variable and notifies the registered listeners when the value changes.
+We also provide a setter to directly set a specific value.
+Note in particular how the method notifies the registered listeners when the value changes.
 This is done by calling the listeners' ``notify`` method, as you can see in ``self._notifyListeners``

 .. code-block:: python